hyun08231996/hyun08231996/README.md

 ### About Me 🧑🏻‍💻
 I’m an aspiring full-stack front-end engineer.
 I was recently engaged in a 6-Month intensive coding program called 'AI Application SW Development and Data Analysis' at a coding academy called Encore Playdata in Seoul.
 What I love about coding is that it's like putting puzzle pieces together.
 The sense of accomplishment I get when the last piece of puzzle is put together is what excites me and inpires me to keep going.
-With postivie and stick-to-it-ive attitude, I try my best to find solutions to any problems without giving up.
+With positive and stick-to-it-ive attitude, I try my best to find solutions to any problems without giving up.
 I'm not afraid of facing new challenges and I'm always eager to learn more.

 #